akashravichandran/tensorflow-nlp/README.md

-		Code has been run on Google Colab which provides free GPU memory
+		Code has been run on Google Colab, Thanks Google for providing computational resources

 #### Contents